apache/infrastructure-website/content/pages/licensing-howto.md

 <h3 id="source-tree-location">Location<a class="headerlink" href="#source-tree-location" title="Permanent link">&para;</a></h3>

 `LICENSE` and `NOTICE` files belong at the top level of the source tree.
-ASF prefers that the files have their bare names, but a PMC can opt to call them `LICENSE.txt` and `NOTICE.txt`.
+ASF prefers that the files have their bare names, but a PMC can opt to call them `LICENSE.txt` and `NOTICE.txt` or `LICENSE.md` and `NOTICE.md`.

 <h3 id="step-by-step">Step-by-step instructions<a class="headerlink" href="#step-by-step" title="Permanent link">&para;</a></h3>